Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/misc-program/github-workflows.typ

   The work done today was done during Thanksgiving break, and not at an official Area 53 meeting.
 Only Ajibola worked on the code, and Ishika peer reviewed it afterward.
 ]

-We decided to dedicate some time during our break to streamline our our usage of GitHub repositories. #glossary_footnote[Repository] We determined that we can do this by using GitHub workflows, which can be used to automate tasks after commits (changes) are made to a repository.
+We decided to dedicate some time during our break to streamline our our usage of GitHub repositories. #glossary-footnote[Repository] We determined that we can do this by using GitHub workflows, which can be used to automate tasks after commits (changes) are made to a repository.

 #nb_admonition(type: "identify", title: "Sub-Identify: GitHub Workflows")[
   Some aspects of our GitHub repositories that we wanted to automate are: